froq/docs/app/system/docs/app_controller.md

 ```

 ### Constructor property promotion
 Constructor parameters can be promoted as a controller's properties while declaring `__construct()` methods.
-In these methods, `parent::__construct()` call can be skipped).
+In these methods, `parent::__construct()` call can be skipped.

-*Note: All promoted parameters' types must be a valid / existing class name, primitive types and interfaces aren't supported and service registry can be used for interface-based dependencies.*
+*Note: All promoted parameter types must be a valid / existing class name, primitive types and interfaces aren't supported and service registry can be used for interface-based dependencies.*

 ```php
 // File: app/system/TokenController.php